+Figure 25 shows the simulated cumulative probability distribution of daily individual intake via inhalation of Quercus pollen in the nine climate regions in CONUS in 1994-2000 (top) and 2003-2010 (bottom).
+In the period 1994-2000, figure shows that the Southeast Region has the highest average daily individual intakes via inhalation, in which the median of daily individual intakes via inhalation is 129 pollen grains/day.
+The Northwest Region has the lowest average pollen concentrations, in which the median pollen concentration is 21 pollen grains/day.
+In the period 2003-2010, the highest daily individual intakes via inhalation are found in South Region, in which the median of daily individual intakes via inhalation is 292 pollen grains/day. the lowest average daily individual intakes via inhalation are found in Southwest Region, in which the median of daily individual intakes via inhalation is 13 pollen grains/day.

 In the period of 1994-2000 daily mean inhalation intakes of Betula pollen are relatively low comparing to other species in the same region, from 100 pollen grains/day in the Central Region to 206 pollen grains/day in the Northeast Region.
 The daily inhalation intakes of Ambrosia are slightly higher, from 86 pollen grains/day in the Northwest Region to 664 pollen grains/day in the East North Central Region.
 The daily inhalation intakes to Artemisia are the lowest, from 30 pollen grains/day in the Southeast Region to 146 pollen grains/day in the Southwest Region.
-The daily inhalation intakes to Graminae are generally low, ranging from 31 pollen grains/day in the Southwest Region to 196 pollen grains/day in the West North Central Region.
+The daily inhalation intakes to Gramineae are generally low, ranging from 31 pollen grains/day in the Southwest Region to 196 pollen grains/day in the West North Central Region.
 For Quercus, the daily inhalation intakes range widely, from 61 pollen grains/day in the Northeast to 801 pollen grains/day in the West Region.
 In general, 2003-2010 national-wide daily mean inhalation intakes were higher than those of 1994-2000, with one exception being Ambrosia, which had lower nation-wide average inhalation intakes.

 Figure 26 shows the trend of the mean daily inhalation intakes of “virtual individuals” of the population of pollen of five species in nine climate regions of CONUS.
 The values shown in heat map are the standardized logarithmic values.
 Larger values are redder, indicating great increasing of daily concentrations in the second year period (2003-2010).
 Smaller values are greener, indicating great decreasing of daily concentrations in the second year period (2003-2010).Blue box shows that the there is no data in that region for that species in period 1994-2000.